Blanking off the old hot tap

-These quotes below from the UK government’s Health & Safety Executive web site regarding Legionnaires disease generally summarise the situation The control of legionella bacteria in hot and cold water
+The quotes below are from the UK government’s Health & Safety Executive web site regarding Legionnaires disease and generally summarise the situation The control of legionella bacteria in hot and cold water

 systems (PDF document)

-An article on this site here starkly states that dead legs in pipework are a major cause of Legionnaires’ disease (Article has since been removed from source web page).
-I’ve no idea how likely or rare this, and it does seem a little over dramatic – but for now it is wise to be aware of the potential issue, and best practice should be to have any redundant pipework removed altogether and capped off.
-This unfortunately means most people will need a plumber and have an unwanted expense so it is quite likely that most people will never bother to do it unless there is a highly respected source (such as government or Which?) warning about it.
+Best practice should be to have any redundant pipework removed altogether and capped off.
+This unfortunately means most people will need a plumber and have an unwanted expense.
+So it is quite likely that most people will ever bother to do it unless there is a respected source (such as government or Which?) warning about it.
 I suspect many plumbers are unaware of it even.

-Could hot and cold fill washing machines come back?
+Hot and cold fill washing machines may come back

 Flushing the pipework